hngprojects/hng_boilerplate_instructions/README.md

 The boilerplates should contain the following

 - A proper structure of the project according to the norms of the framework
-- Authentication
+- Authentication (including social authentication) + magic link authentication
-- Messaging (email), including default templates
+- Messaging (email), including default templates and using background processes
-- Payments (Stripe, Flutterwave integration)
+- Payments (Stripe, Flutterwave integration, LemonSqueezy)
+- Users & Organisations
+- AI Integration
+- Admin interface
+- Settings page
+- Landing page
+- Database
+- Waitlist
+- Migrations
+- Blog